Phase I: Getting started at the BMS

 Course Program

 The courses can take place at any of the three Berlin universities.
 BMS courses are posted on the BMS website, but you can take any of the courses offered at the three universities.
-If you would like to take a course that is not registered as a BMS course, it is possible to receive credit for it as a BMS basic or advanced course.
+If you would like to take a course that is not registered as a BMS course, it is possible to receive credit for it as a BMS core or advanced course.
 Confirm with the One-Stop office in the beginning of the semester to make sure the credits are properly transferred.
 All BMS courses (and most other courses) will be taught in English upon request.

 Academic Evaluation